 We use echocardiography to examine the size of your heart chambers and how vigorously they contract, as well as the structure and functioning of your heart valves.
-In transoesophageal echocardiography, we insert a flexible probe (about 1 cm in diameter) into your food pipe instead of placing it on your chest.
+In transoesophageal echocardiography, we insert a flexible probe (about 1 cm in diameter) into your oesophagus.
 This shows your heart structure and activity in more detail than we can see through the chest wall.